UK house price growth slowed in 2023, raising doubts about BoE policy effectiveness.

 Analysts View

-Sarah Coles, Senior Personal Finance Analyst at Hargreaves Lansdown , highlighted the potential risks associated with stimulating housing market demand through measures like stamp duty cuts.
+Sarah Coles, Senior Personal Finance Analyst at Hargreaves Lansdown, highlighted the potential risks associated with stimulating housing market demand through measures like stamp duty cuts.

 Coles points out that such incentives could drive up house prices.
 This may happen especially in a market already grappling with tight housing supply and increasing mortgage payments due to rising interest rates.
-She draws parallels with past experiences, where stamp duty holidays effectively boosted demand, potentially leading to price increases.
+She parallels past experiences, where stamp duty holidays effectively boosted demand, potentially leading to price increases.

 Coles highlights that tax cuts, though generally favored by buyers, won’t solve the current property market challenges.